aamrits/interview-questions-prep/react.md

 ## Questions
-🔹How Virtual DOM works.
+- How Virtual DOM works.
 Explain in detail.
-🔹Principles why React is so popular?
+- Principles why React is so popular?
-🔹What is React reconciliation?
+- What is React reconciliation?
 How does it work?
-🔹What makes DOM manipulation slow.
+- What makes DOM manipulation slow.
-🔹What is JSX?
+- What is JSX?
-🔹Difference between class components and functional components.
+- Difference between class components and functional components.
-🔹What is the difference between state and props.
+- What is the difference between state and props.
-🔹What is render prop pattern?
+- What is render prop pattern?
 Explain.
-🔹Lifecycle methods
+- Lifecycle methods
-🔹Differences between controlled and uncontrolled components.
+- Differences between controlled and uncontrolled components.
 Give example.
-🔹What is a higher-order component?
+- What is a higher- order component?
 Give example.
-🔹What are service workers.
+- What are service workers.
-🔹What is context API? or How can we avoid prop drilling?
+- What is context API? or How can we avoid prop drilling?
-🔹react-redux vs context API vs passing props
+- react- redux vs context API vs passing props
-🔹How to prevent re-renders on React functional components?
+- How to prevent re- renders on React functional components?
-🔹What is React router?
+- What is React router?
-🔹Difference between state and ref.
+- Difference between state and ref.
-🔹What are error boundaries in ReactJs?
+- What are error boundaries in ReactJs?

-🔹How does React state (usestate) work internally
+- How does React state (usestate) work internally
-🔹How does useEffect work internally
+- How does useEffect work internally
-🔹Optimization hooks
+- Optimization hooks
-🔹useMemo
-🔹useCallback
+- useMemo
+- useCallback
-🔹How is React.memo different from useMemo ( two very different things ) 🔹useReducer, useContext hook
+- How is React.memo different from useMemo ( two very different things )
+- useReducer, useContext hook

 ✍How Virtual DOM works.Explain in detail
 Virtual DOM is an in-memory representation of real DOM.
 It is a lightweight JavaScript object which is a copy of Real DOM.